jordanholtkamp/input_statistics/README.md

 # input_statistics
-A simple command line program in Java 14 for a potential employer.
+A simple command line program written in Java 14 for a potential employer.

 ## Summary
 This is a program that takes user input from the command line.
 The user inputs a set of integers, and the program will execute calculations on the integers.
 The calculations it runs on the integers are as follows:

-- Positive Integer count
+- Positive integer count
 - Total input count
 - Minimum
 - Maximum